Couples Meditation Exercises for Deeper Connection

 Exercise 3: Heart-Centered Gratitude Practice

 This practice nurtures appreciation by zeroing in on what you love about your relationship.
-Meditation for couples connection shines here, deepening your emotional bond.
+Gratitude work shines here, deepening your emotional bond.

 • Why it works: Gratitude lifts your spirits and strengthens your bond by spotlighting shared joys.